LinVisual/Anime-CBT1-Reverse/README.md

 Decrypted binary files

-You can use the unmodified Il2cpp tool to load it (e.g., [Il2cppDumper](https://github.com/Perfare/Il2CppDumper), [Il2CppInspector](https://github.com/djkaty/Il2CppInspector))
+You can load them using standard, unmodified Il2Cpp tools (e.g., [Il2cppDumper](https://github.com/Perfare/Il2CppDumper), [Il2CppInspector](https://github.com/djkaty/Il2CppInspector))

 ### /Anime Reverse/Assets/CBT1 Assets

-The resources extracted using modified UtinyRipper (Some serialization may not be compatible with normal Unity, maybe causing errors).
+Assets extracted using a modified version of UtinyRipper (Some serialized data may not be fully compatible with standard Unity and could cause errors)

 ### /Anime Reverse/Assets/Scripts/Dummy

-The code being reversed or code not being reversed
+Code currently being reversed or not yet reversed

 ### /Anime Reverse/Assets/Scripts/Restored

-The code has been completely reversd.
+Code that has been fully reversed

 ## Contributing

 We welcome all forms of contribution!

 - Report issues or suggestions
-- Submit code improvements
+- Submit improvements to the code
 - Add new code examples

 ## Disclaimer